pingswept/me30-website/content/logistics/projects.md

 If you need something not available at Nolop or Bray, please talk to Brandon or Kristen as soon as you can.

-**Due date for game: Wednesday, November 13, IN CLASS**
+**Due date for game: Monday, November 18, IN CLASS**

-Documentation due on Canvas by Wednesday, November 13, 11:59 PM
+Documentation due on Canvas by Monday, November 18, 11:59 PM

-On November 13th, class will consist entirely of us playing each other's games, and marveling at our collective ingenuity and resourcefulness.
+On November 18th, class will consist entirely of us playing each other's games, and marveling at our collective ingenuity and resourcefulness.

 ## Project 3: H-bridge
 **Build an H-bridge motor controller**